Riteshmaurya1/newexamexpress/README.md

 1. All code blocks are now complete and not split into half.
 2. Proper indentation and syntax are maintained for readability.
 3. Placeholders like `your-username`, `your_mongodb_connection_string`, etc., are left as-is for you to replace with actual values.

-This version is ready to be used in your repository!